Theodo-UK/theodo-good-tests/documentation-tree/cypress/best-practices.md

     -  The Feature name includes the full `GIVEN THEN WHEN`.
 This is to make the test reports readable and in domain terms.

 ```
-Feature: GIVEN I'm on the Homepage THEN I see "Welcome to the website" in the title.
+Feature: GIVEN I'm on the Product page, WHEN I click "Add to Basket" button, THEN I see the "basket count" field increase

   Scenario: #81 Homepage title
-    Given I'm on the Homepage
+    Given I'm on the "Product Page"
+    When I click the "Add to Basket" button
-    Then I see "Welcome to the website" in the header
+    Then I see the "basket count" field increase
 ```

 ## Fixtures in BDD